aroberthumes/NewYorkYellowCab/README.md

 **Prerequisites**

-Tableau Desktop or Tableau Public for viewing the dashboards Python (with the libraries pandas, numpy, XGBoost, holidays and sklearn ) A code editor such as VSCode
+Tableau Desktop or Tableau Public for viewing the dashboards Python (with the libraries pandas, numpy, XGBoost, holidays, sklearn, requests and os ) A code editor such as VSCode

 **Installation**

 Clone the repo: git clone https://github.com/aroberthumes/NewYorkYellowCab.git

-Install Python dependencies: pip install pandas, numpy, xgboost, holidays and sklearn
+Install Python dependencies: pip install pandas, numpy, xgboost, holidays, sklearn, requests and os

 Open the .ipynb file in your preferred code editor.